vonaka/verify-rust-std/doc/src/tools/kani.md

 the absence of some forms of undefined behavior.
 It uses model checking under the hood to ensure that Rust programs adhere to user specified properties.

-You can find more information about how to install in [this section of the Kani book](https://model-checking.github.io/kani/install-guide.html).
+You can find more information about how to install in [the installation section of the Kani book](https://model-checking.github.io/kani/install-guide.html).

 ## Usage